abdelhakim54/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-a Tic Tac Toe game you can play in your browser
+Build from scratch a Tic Tac Toe game using `JavaScript`

+## the odin project

+this project was built by [me](https://github.com/abdelhakim54) entirely in the context of [The Odin Project](https://www.theodinproject.com/) fullstack Javascript path.

+## live preview
+click [this link](https://abdelhakim54.github.io/Tic-Tac-Toe/) for a live preview